Skilled Migration

 | 5.
 English-language registration standard | OET (B in each component), IELTS Academic (7.0 in each component), or PTE Academic (65 in each component).
 Clears the registration standard and the visa English requirement. | Book early. |

 | 6.
-AHPRA registration application | Lodge via the Medical Board of Australia once the pathway steps are complete. | General or provisional registration may apply. |
+AHPRA registration application | Lodge via the Medical Board of Australia once the pathway steps are complete. | For doctors on the Standard pathway (and many Specialist-pathway cases), registration is initially provisional, tied to an approved position and requiring supervised practice. |

-| 8.
-Family resettlement | SAPS Form 91(a) for character; SARS tax-residency cessation for funds; school enrolment timing aligned with grant. | Plan alongside steps 1 to 7. |
+| 9.
+Family resettlement | SAPS Form 91(a) for character; SARS tax-residency cessation for funds; school enrolment timing aligned with grant. | Plan alongside steps 1 to 8. |

 If you are a South African doctor or nurse weighing whether Australia is the right move, the first useful step is an eligibility check, not a search of regional hospital job boards.
 We can map where you sit in the pathway, your likely timeline, and which combination of registration route and visa subclass is appropriate for your situation.